Bookkeeping

 Step 3: Set Up Your Chart of Accounts

-Keep it simple.
-Resist the urge to create 47 expense categories.
+Keep it lean.
+Resist creating fifty expense categories.
 You don’t need “Office Supplies - Pens” separate from “Office Supplies - Paper.”
-Start with fewer accounts.
-Add more only when you actually need them.
+Start with a dozen categories and add more only when you actually need them.

 Assets (what you own):